-4. Install the GPS antenna and route the antenna cable to the GPS unit's mounting location.
+4. Install the GPS antenna and route the antenna cable to the GPS unit.

-5. Install the power cable and route it to the GPS unit's mounting location.
+5. Install the power cable and route it to the GPS unit.

 6. Mount the GPS unit.

 GPS Antenna/Receiver Module

 This unit's package includes the LGC-2000 GPS module.
 This device contains the unit's external antenna and receiver for GPS and WAAS signals.
 The antenna/receiver module comes with a 25-foot Y-adapter extension cable.
 This module can be mounted on a flat surface or pole, or an optional magnet is available for temporary mounting on any ferrous surface.